Dr. Martin Luther King, Jr.

 Andrew Young Remembers Martin Luther King (NPR Podcast)

-NPR interview with former United Nations ambassador Andrew Young
+NPR interview with former ambassador Andrew Young to the United Nations.

 Presidential Libraries (Podcast)